MicrosoftDocs/ATADocs/ATPDocs/atp-cas-isp-laps.md

 ---

 # Security assessment: Microsoft LAPS usage

 ## What is Microsoft LAPS?

-Microsoft’s "Local Administrator Password Solution" (LAPS) provides management of local administrator account passwords for domain-joined computers.
+Microsoft's "Local Administrator Password Solution" (LAPS) provides management of local administrator account passwords for domain-joined computers.
 Passwords are randomized and stored in Active Directory (AD), protected by ACLs, so only eligible users can read it or request its reset.

 ## What risk does not implementing LAPS pose to an organization?

 LAPS provide a solution to the issue of using a common local account with an identical password on every computer in a domain.
 LAPS resolve this issue by setting a different, rotated random password for the common local administrator account on every computer in the domain.

 LAPS simplifies password management while helping customers implement additional recommended defenses against cyberattacks.
 In particular, the solution mitigates the risk of lateral escalation that results when customers use the same administrative local account and password combination on their computers.
-LAPS stores the password for each computer’s local administrator account in AD, secured in a confidential attribute in the computer’s corresponding AD object.
+LAPS stores the password for each computer's local administrator account in AD, secured in a confidential attribute in the computer's corresponding AD object.
 The computer can update its own password data in AD, and domain administrators can grant read access to authorized users or groups, such as workstation helpdesk administrators.

 ## How do I use this security assessment?